-In the vicinity of critical packing $\psi\simeq \psi_c $, the integral \eqref{eq:Gamma_fin} expressing any $\pmb{\Gamma}_{ij}(r)$ is dominated by the contribution from the singularity at $k_0$.
+In the vicinity of critical packing $\psi\simeq \psi_c $, the integral \eqref{eq:Gamma_fin} expressing any $\pmb{\Gamma}_{ij}$ is dominated by the contribution from the singularity at $k_0$.
 Therefore, we can approximate the integrand by its value at this point.
-Expanding $f(k,\psi)$ around $k_0$, we get:
+Expanding $f(k,\psi)$ given by \eqref{eq:cond} around $k_0$, up to the second order, we get:

-which approximates the denominator of the integrand.
+One must also remember that $f(k_0,\psi_c)=0$, by definition.
+The above expansion approximates the denominator of the integrand.
 We can also treat the nominator as constant, thus: